emilyOberH/Algorithms/README.md

   4) *Insertionsort*: Program implements Insertionsort algorithm to display and sort an array of random integers.

   5) *Bubblesort*: Program implements Bubblesort algorithm to display and sort an array of random integers.

+  5) *Mergesort*: Program implements Mergesort algorithm to display and sort an array of integers.